federaspa/CNNs-for-image-classification/README.md

 To build our neural networks, we will use **Pytorch**, one of the most used libraries for deep learning.
 While it is a little harder to handle that tensorflow, it allows for easier access to the internal structure of the models, and makes it easier to personalize the model's pipeline.

-# I. First step : Simple Convolutionnal Neural Network (CNN)

-This part of the lab was heavily inspired by the [Pytorch Quickstart](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html)

 ## Libraries
 1. [Pytorch](https://pytorch.org/docs/stable/index.html):  an optimized tensor library for deep learning using GPUs and CPUs.
 2. [Torchvision](https://pytorch.org/vision/stable/index.html): as part of the Pytorch project, it includes popular datasets, model architectures, and common image transformations for Computer Vision.